Apodini/Apodini/Documentation/Relationship/Relationship.md

 }
 ```

 ### 2.3.
-Excluding links
+Excluding relationships

 It may also be a sensible decision for a user to hide a inferred relationship.
 To support that
-a simple modifier can be introduce to hide a relationships.
+a modifier can be introduce.

-Even if a user supplies a `.relationshipName` modifier, the link will still be hidden when `.hideRelationshio` is used.
+Even if a user supplies a `.relationshipName` modifier, the relationship will still be hidden when `.hideRelationshio` is used.

-Considering the example below, a request to `/` will not include a link pointing to `/test`.
+Considering the example below, a request to `/` will not include a relationship pointing to `/test`.

 ```swift
 var content: some Component {